ClaraCF/Pwdgen/README.md

   ```
   Multiple [flags](#flags) can be specified specified to include different charset combinations for the password.
   A password length may also be specified.
 If the password length is not specified, it'll default to 8.
-  The same goes to the flags: if no flags are specified, it'll default to all, so just running the raw program without arguments would result in a strong, 8 characters long password that uses upper and lower chars, numbers and symbols, resulting in a quick-access strong password.
+  The same goes for the flags: if no flags are specified, it'll default to all, so just running the raw program without arguments would result in a strong, 8 characters long password that uses upper and lower chars, numbers and symbols, resulting in a quick-access strong password.

 <br>